Xinglab/rMATS-DVR/README.md

 ##Run rMATS-DVR in two steps.
 When there are a large number of replicates, one step mode, which calibrate bam files one by one,  may take long time.
-In these cases, we recomend users to run bam calibration for all bam files parallely at the first step.
+In these cases, we recommend users to run bam calibration for all bam files parallelly at the first step.
 Then the users can run rMATS-DVR.py with --skipBamCalibration.

 Bam calibration
 ```bash